gaetanlop/Pneumonia-Detection/README.md

 **Final Product Hosted On Heroku:** https://pneumonia-detection-appli.herokuapp.com/

 I created a tool that classifies pediatric chest X-rays to detect pneumonia.
-One way to depict Penumonia is by using chest X-ray images.
+One way to depict pneumonia is by using chest X-ray images.
 They are obtain easily but the problem is in radiologic interpretation of images which are not always available.
-Therefore, such a tool could be use to predict fast and automatically whether or not someone have pneumonia.
+Therefore, such a tool could be use to predict fast and automatically whether or not someone has pneumonia.

 *   I created a tool that classifies pediatric chest X-rays to detect pneumonia.
 *   Performed Data preprocessing and Augmentation.